hturnbull93/makers_notes/process_workshops.md

 Feedback:

-- Use hashes for lookup tables, faster than arrays
+- Use hashes for lookup tables, faster than arrays.
-- Stick with your guns on which dimension of the problem to solve first
+- Stick with your guns on which dimension of the problem to solve first.
-- Commit after every step of red green refactor
+- Commit after every step of red green refactor.
-- Use only one elsif statement before refactoring to a general solution
+- Use only one elsif statement before refactoring to a general solution.